 - animal stocks had begun to recover and spread out from their cold-water refuges

 In seeking to understand what led to the Cambrian Explosion, palaeontologists speak of the “Cambrian substrate revolution”, in which barren seafloors (substrates) were turned into habitable space for almost the full range of seafloor-dwelling organisms.
-The story is one of colonisation as much as evolution.
+The story is as much one of colonisation as of evolution.
 Appearing as if from nowhere, worms, molluscs, trilobites and so on were all benefiting from the recovery of marine animal life further down the food chain.
-Faecal pellets dropped by zooplankton attracted the grazing and burrowing animals that now had sufficient oxygen to live on the seafloor.
+Faecal pellets dropped by zooplankton attracted animals that now had sufficient oxygen to graze and burrow on the seafloor.
 As they consumed the droppings, they churned up the sediment, aerated it and fertilised it.
 Their actions, in turn, prepared the ground for other burrowers to live in and feed off still greater depths of sediment.

 In relation to the Precambrian-Cambrian transition as a whole, marine organisms appeared successively – first primary producers, then zooplankton, seafloor-dwelling herbivores and immobile filter-feeders, then swimming and seafloor-dwelling carnivores and deposit-feeders, finally large predators.
 This is the true meaning of the order of fossils.
-Organisms higher up the food chain depended on those lower down and were not programmed to be as numerous, to reproduce as quickly.
+Organisms higher up the food chain depended on those lower down and were not programmed to reproduce as numerously.
 In all its diversity marine life was designed as a complex community.

 Darwin’s theory of evolution requires the evidence of ‘numerous, fine, intermediate fossil links’.
 He imagined that in the vast ages before the Cambrian the world must have ’swarmed’ with living creatures.
 But what we find is revolution, not evolution: an explosion of life forms as continental platforms began to be colonised by recovering populations from elsewhere – presumably, from shallow-marine polar regions.
 Starting with bacteria and climaxing with sharks, it was an ecological progression, something that occurred over thousands of years, not three thousand million.